NorseBooks/NorseBooks/README.md

 ### Scripts

 The repository contains a number of Python scripts found in the `scripts` directory.
-Scripts can be called directly or using one of either a bash/batch script for convenience.
+Scripts can be called directly or using one of either a bash or batch script for convenience.

 Bash: